Hidden camera: Use

 Common applications for hidden cameras are property security, personal surveillance, photography, or entertainment purposes, though they may also be used for espionage or surveillance by law enforcement, intelligence agencies, investigative journalists, corporations, or other entities.
 They may also be used for illegal activity, such as criminal scope-outs, stalking, or voyeurism.

 Hidden cameras may be installed within common household objects for parents to monitor and record the activities of nannies and sometimes the children themselves.
 These hidden cameras are commonly referred to as "nanny cams".
-The use nanny cams can be a subject of controversy.
+The use of nanny cams can be a subject of controversy.
 For example, a 2003 criminal case in Florida, involving a nanny that was allegedly caught by a nanny cam violently shaking a baby, was thrown out in 2006 when the video was considered "worthless evidence"; however, this was due to issues regarding video quality, not legality, and several earlier cases used clearer nanny cam footage as evidence.
 Some hidden camera television shows have also led to lawsuits or the cancellation of episodes by the people who were trapped in set-ups that they found unpleasant.

 Hidden cameras are sometimes placed in holiday rental apartments such as those advertised on Airbnb.
 Questions have been raised about the safety and privacy of holidaymakers in these circumstances.